konoa13/rebuild-fitness/README.md

 Form validation stops people from sending an empty or broken form and tells them what to fix The mobile menu makes the site easy to use on a phone

+Technical Overview

+index.html Holds all the text and structure of the website

+style.cssControls how everything looks like colors, fonts, layout, mobile design

+script.js  Makes the site interactive like menus, animations, form checking

+Timeline / Project Milestones

+day 1 Answered all the planning questions and decided on the business idea, colors, and layout

+day 2 Built the HTML navbar, hero section, service cards, contact form, footer

+day 3 Wrote the CSS colors, fonts, spacing, hover effects, mobile layout

+day 4 Added JavaScript buttons, mobile menu, scroll animation

+day 5 upload everything to github